why shop manta sleep

 Nighttime Sleep Disruption

-Napping too close to bedtime or for extended periods can interfere with sleep quality.
-This makes it harder to fall asleep or stay asleep throughout the night.
+Napping too close to bedtime or for extended periods can interfere with quality sleep.
+This makes it harder to drift off or stay asleep throughout the night.

 Tips for the Perfect Nap

-Here’s how to reap the benefits of napping while minimizing the potential drawbacks:
+Here’s how to reap the benefits of naps while minimizing the potential drawbacks:

 Keep it short.